ctsit/modify_contact_admin_button/README.md

     https://redcap.example.org/surveys/?s=DUPrXGmx3L&registered_in_redcap=1&gatorlink=jdoe&project_id=14&redcap_username=jdoe

-To use the appended parameters, match the names shown above to the name the fields in the target REDCap survey.
+To use the appended parameters, make sure the parameter names you chose coincide with the names of the fields in the target REDCap survey.